Royal Institute of Philosophy events

 The Royal Institute of Philosophy (RIP) was founded in London in the 1920s, and its mission is to educate the public in philosophy.
 It does this by putting on public events, publishing books and journals, funding philosophy courses in schools, working in prisons, among many other activities.

-There are now more than 30 branches of the RIP throughout the UK, and in the Manchester branch we have held a number of RIP-funded events.
+There are now more than 30 members of the RIP network throughout the UK, of which Manchester is one.
+We have held a number of RIP-funded events.

 - A conference exploring the related themes of faith, hope, and trust.